MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-saving-user-settings-on-a-start-page.md

 ### To configure the project for this walkthrough

-1. Create a Start Page project as described in [Create a custom start page](creating-a-custom-start-page.md).
+1. Create a Start Page project as described in [Create a custom Start Page](creating-a-custom-start-page.md).
 Name the project **SaveMySettings**.

 2. In **Solution Explorer**, add the following assembly references to the StartPageControl project: